jpmcb/blog/content/posts/2023/06-13-goodbye-aws.md

 was because it happens to be the cool new kid on the programming block.

 When, in reality, adopting this new tech serviced some real customer and product needs.
+In short, keeping the customer at the center of all decisions, including what tech gets adopted, will continue to give you better and better results.

 ---